-Dumb Instrument Dance is a collage of activities: commissioned works, experiments with choreography and a conduit for other than usual dance actions.
+Dumb Instrument Dance is a collage of activities: experiments with choreography, commissioned works and a conduit for other than usual dance actions.

 As a dancer, Ziyian’s artistry has been indelibly defined by collaborations both brief and extensive.
 In 2014, she received The Dance Centre’s Isadora Award for her contribution as a performer to the dance milieu.
 Since 1987, she has performed the works of an eclectic range of Canadian artists on international stages.
 She has danced in Austria, Belgium, Canada, France, Germany, Italy, Poland, Scotland and the U.S. with companies and artists including: Vancouver’s Anatomica, battery opera, The Contingency Plan, CO.Erasga, Kokoro Dance, Lola Dance, Mascall Dance; Calgary’s Nicole Mion; Montreal’s David Pressault Danse, John Ottmann, Danse- Cité, parB.L.eux, and Regina’s Rouge-gorge and France’s Projet In Situ, to name a few.

 Commissioning other artists has been integral to Ziyian’s creativity.
 Since 1991, she has commissioned eight works by choreographers Susan Elliott, Peter Bingham, Barbara Bourget, Benoit LaChambre, John Ottmann, Robin Poitras, David Pressault and Angelique Wilkie.
 In 2005, with John Ottmann and Susan Elliott, she formed Quorum, a collective that produced with Montreal’s Danse-Cite, Social Studies, a full evening of commissions by Paul Andre-Fortier, Benoit LaChambre, Dominique Porte and David Pressault.
 In 2015 she commissioned with colleagues Ron Stewart and Anne Cooper, new works by Josh Martin and Tedd Robinson for their show at the Firehall entitled Things Near and Far.